Image

 Targeted Treatment for Advanced Non-Small Cell Lung Cancer That Has a MET Exon 14 Skipping Gene Change (An Expanded Lung-MAP Treatment Trial)

-Study for advanced lung cancer with specific gene change (Lung-MAP trial).
+New treatment trial for advanced lung cancer with specific gene change.

 Recruiting